-The state in which a student is located is determined at the time of enrollment and is entered into Taylor College's student information system.
+The state in which a student is located is determined at the time of enrollment and is entered into Taylor P a g e | 42

+College's student information system.
 A student should notify Taylor College within 14 calendar days of a change in the student's location.
 Relocation to another state after enrollment may adversely impact the student's ability to complete the program.
 All laboratory assignments require in-person attendance; clinicals and externships sites are within the geographical location of Taylor College.